sh1boot/sh1boot.github.io/_posts/2024-06-11-thousand-separators-in-font.md

 categories: font, digit grouping, terminals
 draft: true
 ---
-A while back I got frustrated with struggling to read absurdly large numbers in terminal windows, and set about thinking how I might apply some logic in the terminal to subtly bunch together groups of three digits as a form of [thousand separator][digit grouping].
+Struggling to read absurdly large numbers in terminal windows many years ago, I wondered how I might apply some logic in the terminal to subtly bunch together groups of three digits as a form of [thousand separator][digit grouping].
 Eventually it occurred to me to try doing it in the font with ligature rules (initially as a joke, but then I looked into it) and it turned out [Numderline][] was a thing which already did that.

-However I didn't get along with underlines for digit grouping.
-So I spent some time [hacking around][my mess] tweaking it and adding hexadecimal support (that is, things starting with `0x` grouping by fours), and generally making a huge mess and struggling with bugs[^1] I couldn't overcome.
+But I didn't get along with underlines for digit grouping.
+So I spent some time [hacking around][my mess], tweaking it, and adding hexadecimal support (that is, things starting with `0x` grouping by fours), and generally making a huge mess, and struggling with bugs[^1] I couldn't overcome.

 So I [started again][my version].